WOT

 Some fun facts about this recipe:

 If you have a dark-colored 9”x13” cake pan available, your focaccia will be toasty brown on the edges.
-A glass 9”x13” pan will result in a lighter doughy focaccia.
+A glass 9”x13” pan will result in lighter doughy focaccia.

 To get the great signature texture of focaccia bread, you have to get your hands in there!
 Don’t punch the dough down though.
 Instead, make a claw with your fingers and poke deep holes all over the dough, going all the way to the bottom of the pan.